Scientific-Simulation-Studio/MolFlow/docs/developer/design/architecture.md

 - [TensorFlow Distributed](https://www.tensorflow.org/guide/distributed_training)
 - [PyTorch Distributed](https://pytorch.org/tutorials/beginner/dist_overview.html)

-In the end, we chose Ray as the distributed engine of moleculeflow, which satisfies the above requirements of moleculeflow very well.
+In the end, we chose Ray as the distributed engine of molflow, which satisfies the above requirements of molflow very well.
 The distributed primitives provided by Ray enable task scheduling and data transfer on logical devices to be easily mapped to physical devices.
 The asynchronous scheduling and dynamic execution capabilities provided by Ray make the execution of computational graphs more flexible and efficient.